-I created this site to provide readers with an idea of who I am as an adult educator.
-Throughout my professional career in law enforcement I have developed knowledge, experiences, and skills which have greatly assisted me with helping others in their pursuit of learning.
+The intended purpose of this site is to discuss my perspectives, insights, and provide foundational information about adult education and training.
+Throughout a 20-plus year professional career in law enforcement I have developed knowledge, and skills through an abundance of experience, which has greatly assisted me to help others in their pursuit of learning through training and education.
 This is something I enjoy.

 I have been teaching and facilitating skills and vocational related classes for nearly 20 years.
 Challenges regularly present themselves in adult education.
 However, the rewards far exceed the trials.
 From my perspective active learning comes at a cost, but it is the key to understanding.
 Education can open doors to new things one may not have initially thought possible.
 Knowledge also facilitates opportunities for new adventures in life.